jenkinsci/datadog-plugin/DEVELOPMENT.md

   - You can set your machine `hostname`.
   - You can set Global Tag.
 For example `.*, owner:$1, release_env:$2, optional:Tag3`.

+#### Manual Testing without an Agent

+Alternatively, you can manually test the plugin by running the command `mvn hpi:run`, which will spin up a local development environment without the agent.
+This allows you to test using the HTTP client without needing docker.
+See the [jenkins documentation](https://jenkinsci.github.io/maven-hpi-plugin/run-mojo.html) for more details and options.

 ### Create your first job

 1. On jenkins Home page, click on "Create a new Job"